Amar Prem: Script

 After making entertainers like China Town (1962), Ek Raaz (1963), Kashmir Ki Kali (1964), Sawan Ki Ghata (1966) and An Evening in Paris (1967) through the 1960s, with Aradhana (1969) and Kati Patang (1971), Samanta had entered the phase of emotional dramas in his career.
 Nishi Padma (Night Flower, 1970), for night-flowering-jasmine, was made by Arabinda Mukherjee with Uttam Kumar and Sabitri Chatterjee as leads.
 When Samanta saw the film, he was so impressed by the performance of Uttam Kumar, that he decided to remake it.
 However, he decided to make some changes in the script.
 The original film was based on the Bengali short story Hinger Kochuri, written by Bibhutibhushan Bandopadhyay,.
-The title derives its name from a typical Bengali late afternoon snack, kachori, made with of fried dough stuffed with lentils, and hing (asafoetida).
+The title derives its name from a typical Bengali late afternoon snack, kachori, made with fried dough stuffed with lentils, and hing (asafoetida).

 The story was first published in Bandopadhyay's short story collection, Galpa Panchashat (Fifty Stories, 1956).
 His stories had previously been adapted by Satyajit Ray as Pather Panchali (1955) and the Apu Trilogy.
 Shakti Samanta asked Mukherjee who also wrote Nishi Padma's screenplay to write a Hindi version, with Ramesh Pant, a longtime-collaborator with Samanta penning the Hindi dialogues.
 The famous dialogue, "Pushpa, I hate tears" though also there in the original, was merely part of a dialogue, Samanta decided to use it to great effect, delivered in Rajesh Khanna's trademark style.
 Later, both the writers of the film won Filmfare Awards in their respective categories.